 Do you know what your employees really want?
 Well, the NHS has been trying to find out.
 Using our Geni software, the organisation has been learning more about their employees and what they needed to improve their day-to-day productivity.

-This insight will help HR departments know what their employees really value, what saves time and takes the guess work out of deciding what is necessary in an HR tools.
+This insight will help HR departments know what their employees really value, what saves time and takes the guesswork out of deciding what is necessary in an HR tool.

 Read on, the results are below…

 ‘Geni is a good kind of information sharing portal if you want to say ‘does anyone know anything about…’ and it’s an easy way to speak to everyone in one go.’

 ‘If I’m not sure about anything or want to find out a date of a trainee event I’ll just look on Geni because has probably already asked the question’